opentrustlabs/opentrust-identity/README.md

 ```

 If you are implementing any type of throttling for your tenants, this `GET` endpoint will return
 all of the rate limits that have been configured for the tenant.
-This will be applied to
+These are applicable to
 both service accounts and end users.